Last Updated on May 23, 2024

 TACHS Practice Test 2024 Study Guide [UPDATED]: The TACHS Catholic High School Entrance Exams: You can try our Test for Admission into Catholic High Schools (TACHS) review questions and answers for free.
 In addition, download a printable worksheet PDF for free for better TACHS Prep and CHSEE Prep.

-The TACHS, or Test for Admission into Catholic High Schools, is given in New York City and a number of other New York counties each year in November to eighth-graders seeking admission to specific Catholic high schools.
+The TACHS, or Test for Admission into Catholic High Schools, is given in New York City and several other New York counties each year in November to eighth-graders seeking admission to specific Catholic high schools.

 Updates